- A guide on key lessons from managing digital fraud attempts; as a wealth management firm in Nigeria over the past three years.

 Over the past 3 years, we have monitored the activities of these fraudsters and how they’ve tried to game our system.
 Thankfully, at all times, we’ve been able to cage them before they caused damage.
 Our lessons have also placed us in a proactive position to anticipate and quash fraudulent acts before they manifest.

 So far, we have been able to identify three categories of people associated with digital fraud:

 - Trusted Intruders

 Using in-house examples, we’ll share how these categories differ, their modes of operation and how to reduce their success rates to zero.

 A usual market-entry approach for service providers, and by extension other consumer tech products, is to use a referral program that nudges users to invite their friends.
 There are numerous case studies that prove this is a solid growth approach.
 This manner of digital fraud directly impacts any company’s growth efforts negatively.

 The downside to this referral-based growth is that people try to game the system by referring nobodies.
 In essence, you can have one user duplicated as one hundred users.
-A common approach to tackling this is to mandate a first-level action.
-This then triggers the reward.
-Still gamers can work their ways around this.

-People like Ade are described as gamers.
+People like these are described as gamers.
 In their numbers, they can drain marketing resources dedicated to referrals.
 A quick fix is to limit people to signup with only known domains, like gmail.com.
 However, that will serve as a major hurdle for many.

 And even if that were possible, gamers can just register legitimate emails using their cards.
 To effectively tackle this, we started with identifying known spam domains and flagging referrals made with the same card.
-An additional approach we are exploring is thresholds.

 Money Smurfs: Distributors of Stolen Money